 Story

-The holiday is rooted in ancient pre-Christian times.
-Then the ancestors of the Eastern Slavs worshiped various gods and believed that animals, plants, water, stones have miraculous powers.
-In history, there are many references to nettle as a medicinal and magical plant.
-She relieves hunger, and adds health, and gives beauty to girls, and dares the unclean.
+The holiday has its roots in ancient pre-Christian times.
+Then the ancestors of the Eastern Slavs worshiped various gods and believed that animals, plants, water, and stones had miraculous powers.
+In history there are many references to nettle as a medicinal and magical plant.
+It relieves hunger, increases health, gives beauty to girls, and drives away the evil spirits.

 Traditions and rituals

-On the feast of the nettle spell, people boil cabbage soup from nettles, make salads and stuffing for pies out of it.
+On the holiday of the nettle spell, people cook cabbage soup from nettles, make salads and stuffing for pies from it.
 Healing decoctions and infusions are prepared.
-A decoction of nettle leaves strengthens hair, makes it shiny and relieves dandruff.
+A decoction of nettle leaves strengthens hair, makes it shiny and eliminates dandruff.

 People start digging potatoes.